emanuelnetanya/olympic-data-analysis/README.md

 - Data cleaning and preprocessing techniques
 - Dynamic chart creation and formatting

+## Downloading the Project
+Due to the file size, the project is stored in an external storage service.
+To access the Excel file:

+1. Click on the following link: [Link to Excel Project](https://postjceac-my.sharepoint.com/:f:/g/personal/eimnoelna_post_jce_ac_il/Ein24ENat6FFlK-qNcXzWCIBw_cTGuC4wpDZI4SCPMSCaQ?e=ibQhaF)
+2. Download the file to your computer.
+3. Open the file using Microsoft Excel (version 2016 or later recommended).
+4. Enable macros if prompted to use all project functions.

+Note: You may need permission to access the file.
+If you encounter access issues, please contact the project manager.

 ## How to Use
 1. Download the Excel file
 2. Enable macros if prompted